-If you have a business operating in Quebec, you must register with the enterprise register and declare your organization's legal form.
+If you operate a business in Quebec, you must register with the enterprise register and declare your organization's legal form.

-- Register my company to do business on P.E.I.
+- Register my company to do business in P.E.I.

 Are you looking to do business in P.E.I., but are incorporated elsewhere?
 If so, you must register as an extra-provincial corporation.

 If your business was incorporated federally or in another province/territory, you must inform the Ontario government you are doing business in Ontario.

 - Registration / Declaration of a limited partnership (New Brunswick)

 Find out about the rules, procedures and fees to form a limited partnership or register your extra-provincial limited partnership in NB.